jvhuang1786/teslaElonStockpred/README.md

 For Financial Data:

-	* Yahoo data was collected using pandas_dataereader
+	* Yahoo data was collected using pandas_datareader
 	* Since Elon didn't tweet that much until December 1st, 2011 all financial data before that was not used.

 Merging: